About Nature Nooks Retreat

 What if the weather is lousy?

+All facilities have high speed internet, suitable for streaming.
 The Lodge and Little Barn Cabin each has a Blu-ray DVD player and a small library of DVDs.
 There is no network or cable TV reception.
 Both have an eclectic selection of books you are invited to start and take home with you, as well as nature-themed reading materials.
 Both have games, cards, puzzles and coloring books with pencils, and each has a sound dock for your music.
 Kinship Place has a great sound system and big screen to project a movie from your laptop, or plug in your iPod.
 Each cabin has literature on nearby attractions and activities.
 And who says it’s too nasty to go outside, anyway?

 How do we secure our reservation?